graham/v8-multi-future-example/README.md

 | This feels like a memory mishandling error but I'm unable to see what I'm doing wrong.

--This repo has working code that will recreate the issue (hopefully), keep in mind I'm experiencing this at random, so you may need to run it a couple times in order to see the issue.-
+-- This repo has working code that will recreate the issue (hopefully), keep in mind I'm experiencing this at random, so you may need to run it a couple times in order to see the issue. --

 ## External Function and Promise Creation